 All nationals from the Gulf Cooperation Countries which include; Qatar, Oman, Kuwait, Bahrain, Saudi Arabia, Dubai and Abu Dhabi, are not required to have a visa to enter the jurisdiction of Qatar for visitation or employment purposes.
-However is you are a national for any remaining jurisdiction and wish to enter Qatar on a temporary or permanent basis you will need to obtain the relevant Visa.
+However, if you are a national of any remaining jurisdiction and wish to enter Qatar on a temporary or permanent basis you will need to obtain the relevant Visa.
 Qatar work visas can be issued to private individuals, companies or individual sponsorships, however every work visa applicant must be approved by the Ministry of Interior in Qatar.

 There are 2 primary work related visas relevant to entry of Qatar.
 First is the temporary work entry visa and second is the permanent long term visa.
 In both instances the fee and collection of the visa is done by the sponsor on behalf of the applicant/employee.

 This visa is necessary to enter Qatar for employment purposes.
 The type of employment, nationality and applicants sponsor must be approved by the Qatar Immigration Department before the applicant can proceed.
 Application for a temporary work entry visa is a lengthy and complex procedure however, once approved; the visa is valid for a year with opportunities to renew it on a yearly basis.